Tips for effective oral presentations of works of design

 • Do not claim ownership of the objectives, target market, or design solutions.
 They are no longer yours - you are presenting them to the world and, especially, to the client.

 • Use present tense and active language.
 "Red conveys strength."
 Not, "Red was used to convey strength." or "We feel that red conveys strength."
+Passive is not confident, persuasive, nor impressive.

 Behavior to avoid